mrline/CHIMERA/README.md

 2. Go into the ABSCOEFF_CK folder.
 You will find a readme.
 It tells you to download a lot of large files (opacities) here: https://www.dropbox.com/sh/o4p3f8ukpfl0wg6/AADBeGuOfFLo38MGWZ8oFDX2a?dl=0
 3. Make sure you have python3/anaconda3 with the numba package.
 I'm running on a MAC OS 10.13.6 (High Sierra) with python 3.6.4.
-4. Once everything is downloaded, go into the MASTER_CODE folder go through the notebook tutorials (start with CHIMERA_TRANSMISSION_DEMO_WASP43b_WFC3.ipynb).
+4. Once everything is downloaded, go into the MASTER_ROUTINES folder go through the notebook tutorials (start with CHIMERA_TRANSMISSION_DEMO_WASP43b_WFC3.ipynb).
 Further instructions await in the notebook.
 5. Install the Nested Sampler packages (dynesty: https://github.com/joshspeagle/dynesty) and PyMultiNest (https://johannesbuchner.github.io/PyMultiNest/).
 There are more pymultinest specific install instructions in the CHIMERA_TRANSMISSION_DEMO_WASP43b_WFC3.ipynb demo.
 6. Have fun!